EsupPortail/esup-otp-api/README.md

 ### Tests
 Install mocha : npm install -g mocha .
-Simply execute "mocha" in root directory of the project, the server must be launch before execute the tests
+Simply execute "mocha" in the root directory of the project, the server must be launched before executing the tests

 ### See also